 How do other factors alter the weather?
 What's the relationship between the weather and the climate in your region?
 Maybe you'll experiment with wind and clouds; if so, what creates and influences them?
 With your Science project, you can answer these questions.

 Students in college and high school can do weather and meteorology science fair projects.
 Some of them can be adapted for middle and elementary school.

 Determine what's appropriate based on the complexity of the project.
 Also, the student decides how serious the project should be.

 Try a project designed for a slightly higher grade level or one requiring more research and strategic thinking if your kid loves weather.

 Kids science projects should also take the teacher's recommendation into consideration, since schools have guidelines for effort levels.
 It'll help you and your student decide what to do.

 for those in the earlier grades to try:

 Students in middle schools can look at projects such as:

-and Science.
-Finding the right kids science projects for meteorology starts by asking the right questions or knowing the answer.
-Try to find a new way to prove it and make it repeatable.
+These would make great articles: Meteorology and Science.
+Finding the right kids science projects for meteorology starts with asking the right questions.
+Find a new way to prove it and make it repeatable.